gbv/format.gbv.de/templates/schema/avram.md

 Only one of `positions` (for fixed fields), `subfields` (for variable fields) or `types` (for alternatives) is allowed.

-The value of `types`, if given, MUST be a JSON array that maps type names to JSON objects either all having field `positions` or all having field `subfields`.
+The value of `types`, if given, MUST be a JSON object that maps type names to JSON objects either all having field `positions` or all having field `subfields`.

 In the following example MARC field `007` byte position `00` has the fixed value `c` for Electronic resources: